Priscillabirago/SSC/README.md

 ```

 - The backend will use a local SQLite file (`../smart_study_companion.db`) for storage.
-- No Docker, no Alembic, no Poetry necessary!

 ## Frontend Setup
 _(unchanged; refer to prior instructions for Next.js)_